 Dishonest behaviour carried out for the purpose of gaining unfair advantage in the assessment process constitutes malpractice, or cheating.
 Dishonest behaviour includes plagiarism, regardless of the quantity.
-Proven cases of undertaking or assisting in cheating or dishonest practices will receive a zero mark for the entire task and parents will be notified.
+Proven cases of undertaking or assisting in cheating or dishonest practices may receive a zero mark for part or all of the task and parents will be notified.
 Students will be issued an N Warning Letter and the incident will be recorded on the NESA Malpractice Register.
 If you facilitate cheating (eg. providing your work to be 'looked at' or copied), you are cheating.
 The Illness/Misadventure Application for Extension Application Process can be followed by the affected parties.
+In the case of suspected malpractice, students will be required to provide evidence to show that the work is their own.